Expert Subutex Doctors and Suboxone Doctors ... This is what we do.

 We are not judgmental – we want our patients to be happy and lead productive lives with satisfaction at work, love and play.
 If you are struggling with narcotics then you are not enjoying your life.
 You are spending much of your time thinking about how you will avoid withdrawal and cravings.
 You may find yourself obtaining drugs illegally which puts you at risk for legal complications as well.
 Your know your opiate use is ruining your family, friendships and employment.
 With the use of buprenorphine which is the active ingredient in Subutex and one of the active ingredients in Suboxone, you can lead a normal life without the fear of withdrawals, cravings and without the risk of breaking the law.

-If you are looking for a Subutex Doctor or a Suboxone Doctor we are now in 4 loactions.
+If you are looking for a Subutex Doctor or a Suboxone Doctor we are now in 5 locations.

-Gainesville, Orange Park (Jacksonville area), Perry and our new location in Palatka.
+Gainesville, Orange Park (Jacksonville area), Perry Palatka, and our new location in Ocala.

 Gainesville (352) 377-5007